Advertisement

 Water may be your best bet

 You may have heard that drinking cranberry juice helps ward off UTIs.
 Although many studies have tested cranberry products, the general consensus is that they don’t help prevent UTIs.
-The theory persists, though, because certain compounds in cranberries known as A-type proanthocyanidins (PACs) may prevent bacteria from sticking to the urinary tract.
+The notion persists, though, because certain compounds in cranberries known as A-type proanthocyanidins (PACs) may prevent bacteria from sticking to the urinary tract.
 The problem is that most cranberry products on the market don’t contain enough PACs to achieve that effect.
 Meanwhile, cranberries have more acidity than most fruits, which can actually irritate your bladder.

 What drink may actually help with UTIs?
 Simple H2O.